 If you’re a parent, chances are you are struggling with the dilemma of whether or not to send your kids to school full time.
 The pandemic has lasted longer than the average person would have expected and there is no end in sight.
 As we begin to move forward most are concerned with how their children will be able to attend school safely.

 Following recent news it appears that no one can agree on whether schools can open safely.
-The CDC and government officials are at odds with what the upcoming fall will look like.
+The CDC and government officials are at odds with what the upcoming semesters will look like.
 Many districts have presented parents with various options that include hybrid and full remote learning.
 One thing we can all agree on is that our children’s safety is a high priority.
 In thinking about how to keep your children safe consider the following when preparing for back to school.

 - Talk with your child about the changes that will occur in school.
 Reassure them during this time and talk to them about how they are feeling.